 Here is a video tutorial on making a granny square.

-Here is video tutorial on changing colors when making a granny square
+Here is video tutorial on adding a new color when making a granny square